 Bond is also notably curt in cutting off Koskov's line of questioning, giving an answer that essentially lets Koskov draw his own conclusions ("I'd rather not talk about it.").
 Having clocked that the sniper wasn't a professional, he's got some early suspicions that all might not be as it seems with Koskov's defection.

 "Funny Aneurysm" Moment: In the denouement, the Mujaheddin (in the same full desert dress and carrying *bandoliers*) burst into the room where Bond and the others are celebrating saying, "Sorry we're late.
 We had a little trouble at the airport."

-Seinfeld Is Unfunny: With the Daniel Craig Bond films, it's harder to appreciate Timothy Dalton's portrayal of Bond in this film and Licence to Kill, where the producers were specifically trying to create a darker Bond to compensate for the often-hammy Roger Moore films.
+"Seinfeld" Is Unfunny: With the Daniel Craig Bond films, it's harder to appreciate Timothy Dalton's portrayal of Bond in this film and Licence to Kill, where the producers were specifically trying to create a darker Bond to differentiate from the often-comical Roger Moore films.
 The difference between Craig and Dalton is that Craig's Bond completely breaks the formula, whereas Dalton's tries to recreate Ian Fleming's Bond within the established Bond movie formula.

-Ironically, Dalton's more grim and cynical Bond ("If he wants my resignation I'll welcome it!") was one of the things that most divided fans of the franchise at the time.
-In this sense, Dalton's Bond to some degree has been reevaluated as being somewhat ahead of its time.
+Ironically, Dalton's more grim and cynical Bond ("If he fires me, I'll thank him for it!") was one of the things that most divided fans of the franchise at the time.
+In this sense, Dalton's Bond to some degree has been re-evaluated as being somewhat ahead of its time.

 Values Dissonance: Bond's alliance with the Afghanistan Freedom Fighters.
 Though, to be fair, the West is STILL allied with some of them.